ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Practical/Practical 1.md

 Much like Sass variables or CSS Custom Properties, you’re going to want to abstract as much of your code as possible.
 Regardless of coding language or medium, this kind of practice helps keep your code consistent, flexible, and easy to maintain.

-In Android, `colors.xml` is used to specify all your app’s color values.
-For example, a color called sunset would described like this: `#FA5A41`.
+In Android, colors.xml is used to specify all your app’s color values.
+For example, a color called sunset would described like this: #FA5A41.

 After turning their palette into something Android-friendly, we can now use it in the various pieces that make up the app.
-Access the contents of `colors.xml` by first typing `@color/`, then the color’s name:
+Access the contents of _colors.xml_ by first typing _@color/_, then the color’s name:

 <View>